haygcao/yourcallyourruletranslation/README.md

 ## Note on Open Source

 The core application of YourCallYourRule is not open source.
-However, specific functionalities are open-sourced to facilitate community contributions and feedback.
+However, specific functionalities are open-sourced to facilitate community development and feedback.

 ## Disclaimer